Japan In the Winter: What to Do + Why You Should Go

 Snowboarding/Skiing

-Japan is AMAZING for skiing and snowboarding.
+Japan skiing and snowboarding is AMAZING.
 There are tons of resorts and the snow is incredible.
 The Japanese ski town vibe is also different.

 Cheaper lift tickets, hot ramen or katsu and staying at a traditional Japanese inn (fully equipped with an onsen) are a few unique points.